REACH and CLP

 Regarding the CLP Regulation (EC) No 1272/2008 on the classification, labelling and packaging of substances and mixtures, any Irish company currently buying or selling chemicals to or from the UK needs to plan ahead and be prepared for the UK’s withdrawal from the EU.

-Irish companies supplying chemicals into the UK should note that the chemicals will be subject to UK law after withdrawal.
+Irish companies supplying chemicals into the UK should note that the chemicals will be subject to UK law after the transitional period.
 In principle, this means that they will no longer need to comply with the CLP Regulation.
 However, the label elements that are based on the United Nations’ Global Harmonised System (GHS) will remain obligatory, as the UK will still implement the GHS.
 Thus, for example, the pictograms will be valid within the UK.

 Further information on the CLP regulation and the effect of the UK withdrawal is available on ECHA’s website at https://www.echa.europa.eu/support/qas-support/browse/-/qa/70Qx/view/topic/theukswithdrawalfromtheeu.